 Agricultural resource management

 Agricultural resource management is perhaps the single most important factor in building modern farms and farming systems.
-Rapid urbanization has grown urban population in such an exponential manner that, in developed countries, country sides are becoming a rare and many small towns are being abandoned.
-Jobs too are shifting, with job opportunities in Industrial and service sectors far exceeding those generated by the agricultural sector, exacerbating the migration towards urban, industrialized centers.
-This, in turn, has increased the responsibility on the farming communities tasked with feeding these urban centers with the ratio of food producers to consumers decreasing constantly.
+Rapid urbanization has grown the urban population in such an exponential manner that, in developed countries, countrysides are becoming a rare and many small towns are being abandoned.
+Jobs too are shifting, with job opportunities in Industrial and service sectors far exceeding those generated by the agricultural sector, exacerbating the migration towards urban, industrialized centres.
+This, in turn, has increased the responsibility on the farming communities tasked with feeding these urban centres with the ratio of food producers to consumers decreasing constantly.
 This has made running the farm more efficiently an imperative.
-The most important factor in running any farm in an efficient manner is the management of resources such as land, labor, power, and water.
+The most important factor in running any farm in an efficient manner is the management of resources such as land, labour, power, and water.

-Next resource to be dealt with is labor.
-As the amount of people engaged in agricultural activities decrease, increasing per worker yield has become imperative.
-As dealt with in the section above, much of this can be achieved by the adoption of agricultural machinery which can augment or replace labor to ensure that production levels do not fall.
+Next resource to be dealt with is labour.
+As the number of people engaged in agricultural activities decrease, increasing per worker yield has become imperative.
+As dealt with in the section above, much of this can be achieved by the adoption of agricultural machinery which can augment or replace labour to ensure that production levels do not fall.
 In fact, in many cases, using modern agricultural machinery tends to increase production levels as wastage levels decrease.

 As mentioned before, farms and food industry, in general, are plagued by wastage.
-Not only does this affect the sustainability of farms, the percentage of produce wasted can have a significant economic impact.
+This affects the sustainability of farms.
+The percentage of produce wasted can have a significant economic impact.
 Waste management entails three parts.
 First, all systems and processes are standardized and monitored continuously to prevent and minimize wastage.
 Secondly, by-products and wastes are sorted for reuse.
 This is of particular importance to farms as a large percentage of the waste produced by farms are of organic in nature.
 This means they can be biologically reprocessed through composting or other such means to be used as mulch for agricultural purposes.
 In addition waste gases produced during the process of composting such as can be captured and used for generating electricity and heat by a process known as cogeneration which can efficiently convert waste to energy.
 Some animal and plant by-products can even be converted into biofuel which can serve as an alternative fuel to fuel hungry agricultural machinery.
-The final part of waste management entails treatment of any remaining waste so that they can be safely disposed of without affecting the environment, especially the land and water resources which are crucial for maintenance of agriculture.
+The final part of waste management entails treatment of any remaining waste so that they can be safely disposed of without affecting the environment, especially the land and water resources which are crucial for the maintenance of agriculture.